hildevestol/ruby-cli-demo/README.md

 # Just for fun

 This is just a fun little CLI app where I test some AI stuff.
 At the moment it just gives some information about Rocket League (esport) related stuff.
+The hope is to expand it to a tool I can actually use to fetch information about upcoming tournaments, get some stats, etc.

 Docker and Makefiles are heaveliy inspired by [Docker Ruby Boiler Plate](https://github.com/amrabdelwahab/docker-ruby-boilerplate/tree/master) written by [@amrabdelwahab](https://github.com/amrabdelwahab)